How to evaluate a capital investment: 5 questions to ask

-“It’s a very common mistake for businesses to think that just because it’s a good investment, they’ll get financing,” Henao says.
+“It’s a common mistake for businesses to think that just because something is a good investment, they will automatically get financing.

-Projecting the cash flow impacts also lets you approach bankers about financing ahead of time, not in a crisis when financial institutions may refuse the loan.
+Projecting the cash flow impacts also lets you approach bankers about financing ahead of time, and not in a crisis, when financial institutions may refuse the loan.

 5. Have you considered all other impacts of the investment?

 A major project can have implications on many aspects of your business, such as sales, procurement, production and delivery capabilities.